sher/filter-generator/README.md

   }
 }

-// you can create any group of filters,
-// not just limit to rethinkdb api var filters = [
+// you can create any group of filters var filters = [

   function *(next) {